-The Communications and Inclusion Diversity Equity and Access (IDEA)/Title VI Departments are separate but work in conjunction on organizational goals and projects.
-Due to parallels in work activities and goals, Communications and IDEA/Title VI work activities are listed together below.
+The Communications and Inclusion Diversity Equity and Access (IDEA)/Civil Rights Departments are separate but work in conjunction on organizational goals and projects.
+Due to parallels in work activities and goals, Communications and IDEA/Civil Rights work activities are listed together below.

-Work activities for the Communications and IDEA/Title VI departments include the following:
+Work activities for the Communications and IDEA/Civil Rights departments include the following:

 1. Develop a comprehensive Title VI, Public Involvement, and IDEA program.
 2. Develop opportunities to inform the public by participating in community events and coordinating regional forums on regional planning issues, initiatives, and projects.
 This includes coordination with regional, state, and federal agencies, and HRPDC member jurisdictions.
 3. Participate in public meetings, committee meetings, and hearings held by the HRPDC plus those held by local, state, and federal agencies as appropriate.
-4. Use Social Media Platforms (Facebook, Twitter, etc.) to promote HRPDC, engage partner organizations, and increase awareness of the HRPDC by the public.
+4. Use Social Media Platforms (Facebook, Nextdoor, LinkedIn, YouTube, etc.) to promote HRPDC, engage partner organizations, and increase awareness of the HRPDC by the public.
 5. Respond to information requests from the general public.
 6. Create publications that highlight the efforts of the HRPDC.
 7. Support staff in public communications, engagement, and participation in HRPDC programs and projects, studies, plans, and programs.
 8. Prepare newsletters and special features on timely issues.
 9. Update the HRPDC website to enhance public participation and highlight various events and publications.
 10. Respond to and/or facilitate response to general comments received via www.hrpdcva.gov, or by other means of communication from the general public, members of governments, and other stakeholders.
 11. Review and evaluate public participation strategies, as necessary, to ensure effectiveness and outreach to a broad audience.
 Create public participation documents, such as the Public Participation Plan, as needed, to reflect federal mandates.
-Create and implement the HRPDC Title VI Plan and the HRPDC LEP Plan which include Title VI, Environmental Justice, and related authorities.
+The continued implementation of the HRPDC Title VI Plan and the HRPDC LEP Plan which include Title VI, Environmental Justice, and related authorities.
 12. Provide training for public involvement staff to build, enhance, and broaden public involvement techniques.
 13. Develop and implement outreach activities tailored to engage low-income and/or minority communities or households.
 Key activities include partnering with regional agencies that advocate for and/or provide services for traditionally underserved persons.

 14. Secure and provide translation and/or interpreter services for the organization to be utilized on an as-requested basis.
 15. Meet with community groups from varied sectors and with varied interests to provide information about the HRPDC's primary purpose and functions and gather input on key issues, programs, and activities they feel are critical.
 16. Enhance and refine the existing Title VI/Environmental Justice framework used to identify Title VI/Environmental Justice communities as well as the benefit/burden analyses (including conducting a broad review of Environmental Justice methodologies by other agencies and investigating potential data sources).
 17. Incorporate Title VI/Environmental Justice analysis into individual studies, programs, and plans contained in the HRPDC Work Program.
 18. Update and maintain the HRPDC website.
 19. Refine the HRPDC Communications Plan.
 20. Create special reports as needed.
 21. Explore and research additional forms of digital communications to improve public access to civic engagement opportunities.
 22. Develop surveys to be accessed via the HRPDC social media sites, the HRPDC website, and libraries across the region.
+23. Utilize external communications, including local and regional news outlets, to reach broader audiences.
+24. Establish organizational branding and begin building awareness with public and constituent groups.